Introduction#

 SSL/TLS Certificates#

-It is typically recommended to use the Advanced Certificate Manager (ACM).
+It is typically recommended to use the Advanced Certificate Manager (ACM) for features like delegated DCV, custom hostnames, total TLS, and Automatic SSL/TLS.

 For customers with stricter requirements, additionally, disable the Universal SSL certificate.

-Those seeking PCI compliance and granular customization over cipher suites should review the developer documentations, as well as the features TLS 1.3, Minimum TLS Version (TLS 1.2 is the recommended option here), Automatic HTTPS Rewrites, Always Use HTTPS (or preferably disable HTTP plaintext altogether).
+Those seeking PCI compliance and granular customization over cipher suites should review the developer documentations, as well as the features TLS 1.3, Minimum TLS Version (TLS 1.2 is the recommended minimum, TLS 1.3 preferred), Automatic HTTPS Rewrites, Always Use HTTPS (or preferably disable HTTP plaintext altogether using HSTS).

 Additionally, it is recommended to configure the origin server to match on origin.

-Verify that there’s always a valid and active Edge Certificate for your Zones.
+Verify that there’s always a valid and active Edge Certificate for your Zones at all times.

 Moreover, enabling HTTP/2, HTTP/3 (QUIC), and HTTP/2 to Origin are performance-related features, but also good for improved security.